Patterns, tennis and football; parasomnia, a night at the sleep clinic, and benzo madness

 There are two types of sleep disorder.
 There’s rem disorder and non-rem sleep disorder.
 These disorders are also called parasomias and there’s a lot of them.
 Here are some of the non-rem parasomias.

-None of these paraomias is my one.
+None of these is my paraomia.
 Not even close.
 I conclude I must fit into a different category as lunch and another nurse arrives.

 This nurse starts putting electrodes on my head.
 And then my chin and chest.
 She fixes the electrode pads to my skin using glue.
 She also attaches the electrodes onto my neck, legs, arms, shoulders and my little right finger.